 They patrol the beachfront close to their hotel where they monitor the eggs, move the eggs if necessary and help coordinate safe release of the baby turtles.

-When it is time to release the baby sea turtles, The Beach Tulum Hotel allows you to watch the baby turtles make their first journey to the sea and allow you to help them with conservation efforts.
+When it is time to release the baby sea turtles, The Beach Tulum Hotel allows you to watch the baby turtles make their first journey to the sea and you can help them with conservation efforts.

 It’s a truly magical experience that you’ll never forget making this Tulum’s best turtle beach.